kalebbartholomew25/SystemsProject/readme.md

 To edit any of the files locations simply replace what is there with the current path of the downloaded files.

-All files needed to run website properly are found in the
+All files needed to run website properly are found in the UnivWiki folder it is advised to download ALL files for best results.